mpenet/casyn/README.md

 implementations from clojure Protocols/multimethods, the same is true for almost every part of the library (cluster, balancer, codecs, failover).

-It is a work in progress.
 Contributions, suggestions and bug reports  are welcome.

 ## Installation